 More: Outside of Cardboard, there is a wide spectrum of VR headsets, from the relatively affordable Samsung Gear, to Microsoft’s Hololens, making VR progressively attainable for the mass market.

-With this technology advancing at lightning speed, 360 Interactive Virtual Reality has the opportunity to influence an increasing number of car-buyers in an innovative and impactful way.
+With this technology advancing at lightning speed, 360 Mixed Reality has the opportunity to influence an increasing number of car-buyers in an innovative and impactful way.